 - Click on “custom headers” tab and click the dropdon on the “Create” button

 - Select “Websocket”.
-This will automaticly add the required headers for websocket to this reverse proxy.
+This will automatically add the required headers for websocket to this reverse proxy.

 - Click “OK”.
 Home Assistant should work now with the reverse proxy.